Lightyear (film): Animation and design

 "If you're watching the film in a regular theater, you may not notice.
 But when you see the film in IMAX, those shots are actually shot "in IMAX," for lack of a better word [...] all of that stuff started back on WALL-E, and each film has kind of had its own version.
 Like, how do we want to shoot this film?
 What's the aspect ratio?
 What do we want the feel of it to be from the lens?
 And it all sounds like kind of small, little things.
 But they all add up.

 — Jeremy Lasky, about the shooting of Lightyear in IMAX format.

 For the IMAX release, Lightyear is the first ever animated feature film to have its aspect ratio opened up from 2.39:1 to 1.43:1 for select sequences of the film.
 Jane Yen, who served as the film's visual effects supervisor, spoke to /Film stating that the team had developed virtual IMAX cameras to shoot the sequences in 1.43:1 and then would be cropped to standard-definition.
 The film includes 30 minutes of IMAX animation.
 The team shot this footage using two different virtual cameras, a regular camera with a 35mm equivalent sensor and a 65mm equivalent sensor, which was earlier initiated by Pixar in WALL-E (2008).

 Music

-Recurrent Pixar composer Michael Giacchino was announced to compose the score for the film, marking his eighth collaboration with the studio and the second time he would score an installment to a film franchise from Pixar that is traditionally scored by Randy Newman, after Cars 2 (2011).
+Recurring Pixar composer Michael Giacchino was announced to compose the score for the film, marking his eighth collaboration with the studio and the second time he would score an installment to a film franchise from Pixar that is traditionally scored by Randy Newman, after Cars 2 (2011).
 He earlier scored for the Toy Story television specials: Toy Story of Terror!
-(2013) and Toy Story That Time Forgot (2014), the former was written and directed by MacLane.
+(2013) and Toy Story That Time Forgot (2014); the former was written and directed by MacLane.